KelvinShadewing/KyrodianLegends/wiki/magic.md

 When a mage casts a spell, their brain translates their will into an electronic signal that the mana in their body will react to, similar to the electronic signals that tell the muscles when and how to move.
 After completing its task, the mana will return to a resting state, at which point it can be reabsorbed by living beings.
 Areas with high concentrations of mana can be beneficial to mages who have learned to draw it in on command.
 This is done by willing the mana in their bodies to compress, creating a void that pulls ambient energy in like a vacuum.
 However, this can have harmful effects if too much is drawn in at once, as once the compression stops, the mana will attempt to spread out within its new host, and may damage them by leaking out.

 The effect of damaging a mage who charges too much is due to the fact that the mana has not had time to acclimate to its new host; it's frequency has not yet changed to match the signature of the host's aura.
 Mana that is absorbed naturally over time will perfectly resonate with the aura, allowing the caster to cast spells without harming themselves at all.
-For instance, Midi is able to be caught in his own explosions becaues the mana creating his bombs matches his aura.
+For instance, Midi is able to be caught in his own explosions because the mana creating his bombs matches his aura.

 Enchanting is the process of ordering mana to take on a new host and use the stored energy their to perform a persistent task.
 Because enchanted objects are wrapped in a magical aura, they are capable of interacting with ethereal entities, which is why, for example, an enchanted sword is needed to fight a ghost.